 Jan - Dec

-About Lalbagh in Bangalore
+Lalbagh Botanical Garden, Bangalore

-Lalbagh Botanical Garden in Bangalore is widely acclaimed for scientific plant study, botanical artwork, as well as plant conservation.
-Loved by nature enthusiasts, Lalbagh covers an area 240 acres and has nearly 1,854 plant species.
+Lalbagh Botanical Garden in Bangalore is widely acclaimed for scientific plant study, botanical artwork as well as plant conservation.
+Loved by nature enthusiasts, Lalbagh covers an area of 240 acres and has nearly 1,854 plant species.
 The credit to commission it goes to Hyder Ali, who did so in 1760.
 Completion of this garden was done by his son, Tipu Sultan.
 Bangalore Palace and Tipu Sultan Palace are located near these gardens.

-Major attraction of this place is Lal Bagh Rock which is over 3000 million years old.
+Major attraction of this place is Lalbagh Rock which is over 3000 million years old.
 Another showstopper of Lalbagh Botanical Garden is the glass house, where flower shows are held every year.
 Constructed in the year 1890, the glasshouse was modeled after Crystal Palace of London.
-Cubbon Park and Lal Bagh are considered the green lungs of Bangalore.
+Cubbon Park and Lalbagh are considered the green lungs of Bangalore.

 Bangalore Lalbagh Park has a lot of points of interest that keep tourists intrigued for an entire day.
-Some of these attractions are the Deer Paddock, Floral Clock, Tree Fossil which is a carbonized remain of a 20 million-year-old coniferous tree, Lalbagh House, Lalbagh West Gate Guard Room, The Directorate Building, Lalbagh lake, and Aviary.
+Some of these attractions are the Deer Paddock, Floral Clock, Tree Fossil which is a carbonized remain of a 20 million-year-old coniferous tree, Lalbagh House, Lalbagh West Gate Guard Room, the Directorate Building, Lalbagh lake, and Aviary.
 A Lecture Hall is also there, where horticulture lessons were delivered in the olden times.
 The museum here is home to a wide variety of artefacts.
 Pigeon House, Statue of Sri Chamaraja Wodeyar, Aquarium building, Kempegowda Tower, and Bandstand are some more attractions here.
 The garden also offers courses in post-harvest technology, Ikebana classes, horticulture training, and mushroom.
-Courses regarding the cultivation of Bonsai plants in Lalbagh Bangalore are also provided.
+Courses regarding the cultivation of Bonsai plants in Lalbagh, Bangalore are also provided.

 Fastest Growing Holiday Marketplace